Borrow up to $10,000 in as little as 20 minutes— but watch out for high APRs.

 LoanMax doesn’t have a strong online reputation as of February 2019 — not surprising for a short-term lender.
 The Better Business Bureau (BBB) gives it a B rating, due in part to the 100 or so complaints filed against it in the last three years.
 It also averages 1 out of 5 stars based on three customer reviews.

 It doesn’t have a Trustpilot page, though several of its locations are reviewed on Yelp.
-It did poorly there too, rarely scoring more than 3 out of 5 stars.
+It also did poorly there, rarely scoring more than 3 out of 5 stars.
 On top of complaining about the high APRs, several customers felt misled about how repayments work when they signed their loan contracts.
 Others were unhappy that they’d been given conditional approval online only to be rejected when visiting the branch.